 Previous statewide votes in 1988, 1990 and 1998 overwhelmingly supported the constitutional dedication of lottery funds toward preserving and restoring wild places.

-This year’s proposed constitutional amendment included a new aspect: It will increase the maximum allowable annual draw from the trust fund from 5.5% to 7%.
+This year’s constitutional amendment included a new aspect: It will increase the maximum allowable annual draw from the trust fund from 5.5% to 7%.
 To address the additional 1.5%, the Legislature created a new community grant program for underserved organizations and communities.
 Overseen by the Department of Natural Resources, the grant program would dole out money in consultation with an advisory council for projects consistent with the constitutional purpose of the trust fund.